patrik64/adventofcode/2016/05/README.md

 # [--- Day 5: How About a Nice Game of Chess? ---](http://adventofcode.com/2016/day/5)

-You are faced with a security door designed by Easter Bunny engineers that seem to have acquired most of their security knowledge by watching hacking movies.
+You are faced with a security door designed by Easter Bunny engineers that seem to have acquired most of their security knowledge by watching [hacking movies](https://en.wikipedia.org/wiki/Hackers_(film)).

 The eight-character password for the door is generated one character at a time by finding the MD5 hash of some Door ID (your puzzle input) and an increasing integer index (starting with ``0``).